UK-Export-Finance/tfs-api/README.md

 $ npm run start:dev
 ```

-To view the Swagger API documentation visit [localhost:3001/docs](http://localhost:3001/docs).
+To view the Swagger API documentation visit [localhost:{PORT}/docs](http://localhost:3001/docs).
 You will be prompted for a username & password, these are the Swagger credentials in your `.env`.

-To view the API documentation in YAML format visit [localhost:3001/openapi/yaml](http://localhost:3001/openapi/yaml).
+To view the API documentation in YAML format visit [localhost:{PORT}/openapi/yaml](http://localhost:3001/openapi/yaml).

+Note: `PORT` will default to `3001` if it's not assigned a value in the `.env` file.

 ## Test 💹